commonform/commonform-commonmark/test/examples/stringify/front-matter.md

 ---
 title: Title
-edition: 1e
+version: 1.0.0
 ---

-This form has a title and edition.
+This form has a title and version.